DataZenX/DataZenX/README.md

-# Hi there, I'm Arman! 👋
+# Hi there, I'm DataZenX! 👋

 ## 🚀 About Me
 I'm a passionate "Data Scientist, Coder, and Writer" who loves exploring the world of "data, astronomy, and psychology."
 Science and logic drive my curiosity, and I believe in "With the power of science, anything's possible!"